Cyanobacteria

 Learn how to reduce the amount of nutrients you contribute to cyanobacteria blooms.
 LakeSmart is a free, non-regulatory, and voluntary education and award program for property owners to maintain their homes and property in ways that protect lake water quality, wildlife habitat, and property values.

-Sign-Up for Cyanobacteria Advisories
+Sign-Up for Cyanobacteria Alerts

 The New Hampshire Department of Environmental Services posts public health advisories when fecal bacteria or cyanobacteria counts at public beaches exceed the state standards.